 The Writers House

-The Writers House consists of two unsuspecting counting houses which, unbeknownst to the common passerby, hold deep historical ties to the U.S' first millionaires, the American Communist Party, and our 35th president's assassin, Lee Harvey Oswald, whom the house corresponded with just months prior to that fateful day.
-Located directly adjacent to one another in the heart of NoMad, Manhattan, both locations now make up one of the largest literary agencies in the world, representing authors of all genres, many of whom have been awarded some of the most prestigious accolades in the literary world.
-These authors are also often featured on the New York Times Bestselling List and include writers Neil Gaiman, Stephenie Meyer, James Patterson, and Nora Roberts, just to name a few.
+This historic New York rowhouse may seem unexceptional at first glance, but it is connected to the United States’ first millionaires, a family with ties to drug smugglers in the Ottoman Empire, Alexander Hamilton’s assassin, the Titanic, and the Spanish American War, Civil War, and the two World Wars.
+Even generations after the houses were built, the family’s real estate business continued as a legend in New York, creating some of the city’s most famous hotels with secret passageways for President Franklin D. Roosevelt and giving large sums of their money to charities and libraries.
+Located directly adjacent to one another in the heart of Nomad, Manhattan, one of the buildings now makes up one of the largest literary agencies in the world, representing authors of all genres, many of whom have been awarded some of the most prestigious accolades in the literary world.
+These authors are also often featured on the New York Times Bestselling List and include writers such as Neil Gaiman, Stephenie Meyer, James Patterson, and Nora Roberts.
 Perhaps it is for this reason that the history of 21 and 23 W 26th Street is so shocking, as it bears a strange and altogether uncommon past for a literary agency of such high regard.

 Backstory and Context